franck-chester/franck-chester.github.io/_posts/2021-10-01-Scripting access to my AWS sandbox.md

 I'll want to invoke [get-cost-and-usage](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ce/get-cost-and-usage.html) to get an idea of the overall cost of my experiment.

-I'll also want to parameterise the scripts to allow me to pass the policy file name as an argument, allow me to have experiment specific policies.
+I'll also want to parametrise the scripts to allow me to pass the policy file name as an argument, allow me to have experiment specific policies.

-That said, the next post in this series will be about me using the Terraform CDK to deploy a few bits and bobs in the sandbox.
+That said, the next post in this series will be about me [using the Terraform CDK to setup infrastructure in the sandbox]({% post_url 2021-10-01-Scripting access to my AWS sandbox %}).